Tim55667757/FuzzyClassificator/README.md

 *Work modes:*

+    Some keys:

-    --learn [Network_Options**]
+    --learn [Network_Options]
-        Start program in learning mode with options parameters, where Network_Options** is a dictionary which may contain:
+        Start program in learning mode with options parameters, where Network_Options** is a dictionary:

+        {
         config=inputs,layer1,layer2,...,outputs
             where inputs is number of neurons in input layer, layer1..N are number of neurons in hidden layers,